zama-ai/concrete-ml/docs/guides/hybrid-models.md

 hybrid_model(torch.randn((dim, )))
 ```

-When calling `forward`, the `HybridFHEModel` handles all the necessary intermediate steps for each model part deployed remotely, including:
+When calling `HybridFHEModel`, it handles all the necessary intermediate steps for each model part deployed remotely, including:

 - Quantizing the data.
 - Encrypting the data.